spark-mv/cdn/install.md

 Once the code is live on the webpage, remember it is still disabled by default on the server side.
 You can test the live code locally by either appending a command to your URL, or by entering commands in the browser developer console.

-## 3.1 Configuring via browser console
+## 3.1 Configuring HolaCDN via browser console

 Console commands must be entered in the frame containing th video player.
 If your site includes frames, enter the console commands in the correct frame.